 • Reflects the essence of the movie

 Prologues have been a common fixture in literature for centuries.
-The famous Romeo and Juliet prologue clues us into the death and misery that’s to follow with the lines:
+The famous Romeo and Juliet prologue clues us into the death that’s to follow with the lines:

 From forth the fatal loins of these two foes